coussej/coussej.github.io/content/post/2016/0114_ReplacingEAVwithJSONBinPostgreSQL.md

 A lot simpler, isn't it?

-Then, I loaded the exact same data for both patterns for a total of 10 million entities in the form the one below.
+Then, I loaded the exact same data for both patterns for a total of 10 million entities in the form of the one below.
 This way, we have some different data types among the attribute set.

 ```go
 {